Trichloroethylene

 Trichloroethylene (TCE, IUPAC name: trichloroethene) is an organochloride with the formula C_{2}HCl_{3}, commonly used as an industrial degreaser.
 It is a clear, colourless, non-flammable, volatile liquid with a sweet chloroform-like pleasant mild smell and burning sweet taste.
-Trichloroethylene has been sold under a variety of trade names.
-Under the trade names Trimar and Trilene, it was used as a volatile anesthetic and as an inhaled obstetrical analgesic.
+Trichloroethylene has been sold under a variety of trade names for various purposes.
+Under the trade names Trimar and Trilene, it was used as a volatile anesthetic and as an inhaled obstetrical analgesic in millions of patients.
 Industrial abbreviations include trichlor, Trike, Tricky and tri.

-It should not be confused with the similar 1,1,1-trichloroethane, which was commonly known as chlorothene.
+Trichloroethylene is heavier than water and insoluble in water, therefore it sinks under water when spilt which causes it to migrate downward through soil and aquifers.
+It settles at the bottom of aquifers and forms persistent subsurface contamination that is difficult to detect and remediate.

 History

 The earliest trichloroethylene synthesis was reported by Auguste Laurent in 1836.
-Laurent obtained it from the action of potassium hydroxide on a mixture of 1,1,2,2-tetrachloroethane and 1,1,1,2-tetrachloroethane made from the chlorination of ethylene dichloride and notated it as C4HCl3 (then the atomic weight of carbon was thought to be half of what it really is).
+Laurent obtained it from the action of potassium hydroxide on a mixture of 1,1,2,2-tetrachloroethane and 1,1,1,2-tetrachloroethane made from the chlorination of ethylene dichloride and notated it as C4HCl3 (at the time, the atomic weight of carbon was thought to be half of what it really is).
 He named trichloroethylene chlorétherise but did not investigate the compound further as his sample seemed unstable.

 E. Fischer obtained trichloroethylene in 1864 via the reduction of hexachloroethane with hydrogen.
 Fischer investigated the compound and noted its boiling point as between 87 and 90 degrees Celsius.

-Commercial production of trichloroethylene began in Germany, in 1920 and in the US in 1925.
+First industrial plant for producing trichloroethylene was opened in Jajce, Austria-Hungary (modern-day Bosnia) in 1908.
+Commercial production of trichloroethylene began in Germany, in 1920 and in the United States in 1925.

+As early as 1920, trichloroethylene was reported to cause sickness and severe narcotic effects including sleepiness and fainting in exposed workers.

 The use of trichloroethylene in the food and pharmaceutical industries has been banned in some parts of the world since the 1970s due to concerns about its toxicity.